 We define an offline application as the portion of a Mendix app that is accessible through the Hybrid Tablet profile and/or the Hybrid Phone profile.
 Offline support must be enabled.
 Pages available in these profiles can be viewed without an Internet connection.
 Consequently, they are subject to a number of restrictions which are explained below.

 Without a server to process all the necessary logic, microflows run from the Mendix client cannot function in offline pages.
 This applies to any and all client-side microflows, from data source microflows to on-change actions.
-Please note that every microflow that is run outside the scope of the client will still run.
-For instance, a before commit microflow can still be used to process complex logic, as long as the developer remains aware of the fact that it will be run on synchronization rather than the initial save.
+Please note that every microflow run outside the scope of the client will still run.
+For instance, a before-commit microflow can still be used to process complex logic, as long as the developer remains aware of the fact that it will be run on synchronization rather than the initial save.

 The database used to store data on your mobile device for offline use does not support complex queries.
-As such, the XPath setting is disallowed on all the widgets accessible through the Offline Device profile.
+As such, the XPath setting is disallowed on all the widgets accessible through the offline device profile.
 Alternatively, the simple constraints found in the database data source can be used, as well as modeling complex queries using entity access.